 You will know what you were missing, once you pair your turbo trainer with your computer, smartphone or tablet.
-You do not have to train at home, staring boringly at a wall on a rainy day.
+No more boring home training sessions in front of an empty wall on rainy days.

 Zwift is cycling and training with thousand of others

-Zwift is not only fun, because you ride in a virtual landscape, complete with realistic gradients.
-Perhaps, the most fun part is that you can cycle against or with thousand of other cyclists.
+Zwift is not only fun because you ride in a virtual landscape, complete with realistic gradients.
+Perhaps, the most fun part is that you can cycle against or with thousands of other cyclists.

 But how does Zwift work exactly?
-How do you start with Zwift on a turbo trainer?
+How do you start using Zwift on a turbo trainer?
 And what do you need to Zwift?
-We take you by the hand – step by step – to ride your first kilometres – and altimetres – on Zwift, without any problems.
+We will guide you through the steps to ride your first kilometres on Zwift without any problems.
 Cycling on a turbo trainer never has to be boring again!

 How does Zwift work – how-to in 6 steps

 No time to read the entire Zwift How-to?
 Here is the super quick guide Zwift in six steps!
-But real fanatics read, of course, this blog from top to bottom to really get the most out of Zwift!
+Of course, the real fanatics will read this entire blog to get the most out of Zwift!

 How does Zwift work? – Contents